zengjixiang/jina/docs/concepts/client/callbacks.md

 will not trigger the callback.

-Callback functions in Jina expect a `Response` of the type {class}`~jina.types.request.data.DataRequest`, which contains resulting Documents, parameters, and other information.
+Callback functions in Jina-serve expect a `Response` of the type {class}`~jina.types.request.data.DataRequest`, which contains resulting Documents, parameters, and other information.

 ## Handle DataRequest in callbacks

-`DataRequest`s are objects that are sent by Jina internally.
+`DataRequest`s are objects that are sent by Jina-serve internally.
 Callback functions process DataRequests, and `client.post()` can return DataRequests.

 `DataRequest` objects can be seen as a container for data relevant for a given request, it contains the following fields: